-13. Describe methods and materials for integrating intervention for speech sound disorders into the Common Core State Standards for school-aged children.
+13. Describe methods and materials for integrating intervention for speech sound disorders into classroom curriculum for school-aged children.

 14. Expand on information presented in lectures through class discussion and interaction, analyzing the information and making critical evaluations of it from research and clinical perspectives.